wbuchanan/crossvalidate/README.md

 * xt prefixes can only be called on xtset or tsset datasets
 * uid should not be isid
 * splitter.ado will use the variable name \_splitter as the default if no value is passed to the retain parameter and should be dropped before the execution of any of the cv commands finishes executing.
+* splitter assumes that the first threshold is the upper bound for the split.
+In other words the random uniform will be <= threshold to define the training set.
+For TVT splits, the validation set is > threshold 1 and <= threshold 2.
+* TT split can be used for KFold with the enter dataset using a value of 1
+* KFold will currently create a similar number of folds in the validation set at the moment in the case of a TVT split
+* xt splits will use information from xtset/tsset to identify the time variable corresponding to the time point cut off; time point threshold works the same way as the first threshold passed to the command (e.g., times that are <= tpoint will be included in the training/validation sets), but time points beyond that are excluded and are assumed to be used for testing outside of this package (e.g., forecasting)